loukhyar/AI-Driven-Career-Financial-Planning-in-STEM/README.md

 ## Deployment

-The project is deployed using **Vercel** for fast and reliable frontend hosting.
+The project is deployed using **Vercel** for fast, scalable, and reliable frontend hosting.

+---

+## License

+This project is intended for educational, learning, and hackathon purposes.